About Vickie Sullivan

 After four years, I wanted to be an advocate for something else, a cause that would help more people.
 I saw an ad to be an agent and promoter for a personal growth speaker and got that job.

-Within a week, I knew I had found my passion — helping thought leaders make money from their expertise.
+Within a week, I knew I had found my passion — helping cool, brilliant people be more influential and change the world.

 Within three weeks, I had begun working with other thought leaders who wanted a bigger impact in their marketplace.
 And the rest, as they say, is history…